Going to AWS re:Invent 2024?

 By making a habit of running pre-commit before you push your code, you can easily make sure that everything is working as expected and by having an overview of the cost you will be more thoughtful before pushing the code.

-Overall, InfraCost really is a powerful tool that can help organizations get a better understanding of what their money is spent on.
-Multi-Cloud support, detailed cost breakdown, the ability to easily see cost differences between iterations, and the fact that it can integrate with other products, makes it a key player in the Infrastructure as Code world.
+Overall, InfraCost is a powerful tool that can help organizations better understand what their money is spent on.
+Its multi-cloud support, detailed cost breakdown, ability to easily see cost differences between iterations, and ability to integrate with other products make it a key player in the Infrastructure as Code world.

-The integration with Spacelift works natively, and the only thing you have to do to enable it is to just add a label to your stack.
-Controlling how much you spend via policies is another feature that works really well in this integration.
+The Infracost integration with Spacelift works natively, and the only thing you have to do to enable it is add a label to your stack.
+Another feature that works really well in this integration is controlling how much you spend via policies.

-It is really important to note the fact that InfraCost is not a silver bullet, you can use it as a guide, but it’s not a substitute for a good governance of your resources.
+It is important to note that InfraCost is not a silver bullet.
+You can use it as a guide, but it’s not a substitute for good resource governance.

 Manage Terraform Better with Spacelift